ibexa/documentation-developer/docs/search/search_api.md

 This example takes three parameters from a command — `$text`, `$contentTypeId`, and `$locationId`.
-It then combines them using `Criterion\LogicalAnd` to search for Content items that belong to a specific subtree, have the chosen Content Type and contain the provided text (lines 3-6).
+It then combines them using `Criterion\LogicalAnd` to search for Content items that belong to a specific subtree, have the chosen content type and contain the provided text (lines 3-6).

 This also shows that you can get the total number of search results using the `totalCount` property of search results (line 9).